zzzprojects/System.Linq.Dynamic.Core/README.md

     public int GetAge(int x) => x;
 }
 ```

-If it's not possible to add that attribute, you need to implement a custom [CustomTypeProvider](https://dynamic-linq.net/advanced-configuration#customtypeprovider) and set this to the `ParsingConfig` and provide that config to the dynamic call.
+If it's not possible to add that attribute, you need to implement a custom [CustomTypeProvider](https://dynamic-linq.net/advanced-configuration#customtypeprovider) and set this to the `ParsingConfig` and provide that config to all dynamic calls.
+Or provide a list of addtional types in the [DefaultDynamicLinqCustomTypeProvider.cs](https://github.com/zzzprojects/System.Linq.Dynamic.Core/blob/master/src/System.Linq.Dynamic.Core/CustomTypeProviders/DefaultDynamicLinqCustomTypeProvider.cs).

+### v1.6.0-preview-01, 02, 03
+A breaking change is introduced in this version to solve CVE-2024-51417.
+It's not allowed anymore to call any methods on the `object` type.
+By default also the `ToString` and `Equals` methods are not allowed.
+To allow these methods set `AllowEqualsAndToStringMethodsOnObject` to `true` in the `ParsingConfig` and provide that config to all dynamic calls.

+---

 ## Useful links
 - [Website](https://dynamic-linq.net)
 - [Documentation](https://dynamic-linq.net/overview)
 - [Online examples](https://dynamic-linq.net/online-examples)